kevidn/DIsplayInformasi/README.md

 ```

-Now, you can access your Laravel application by visiting `http://localhost:8000` in your web browser.
+Now, you can access DisplayInformasi application by visiting `http://localhost:8000` in your web browser.